-We provide all parents with three tracking reports.
+We want to share information with you on how your child's learning is progressing.
+We do this through three tracking reports.
 Subject departments and Pupil Support teachers monitor progress from year to year and track pupils' progress through the entire curriculum.